 Agencies must also definitively and positively attest to the CSP as part of their Annual Reporting process.

-By 31 August 2021, agencies must submit a report to their cluster CISO, or Cyber Security NSW.
-This includes an assessment against the mandatory requirements of the CSP and a maturity assessment against the Australian Cyber Security Centre’s (ACSC) Essential 8.
+By 31 October each year, agencies must submit a report to their cluster CISO, or Cyber Security NSW.
+This same attestation must be provided in the Agency's annual report.
+The report includes an assessment against the mandatory requirements of the CSP and a maturity assessment against the Australian Cyber Security Centre’s (ACSC) Essential 8.

 Non or partial compliance with this requirement may be difficult to explain to senior management and oversight bodies, such as the agency’s Audit & Risk Committee.